-- 1. Upon a specified duly justified request limited in time and scope, a data holder that is a legal person shall make non-personal data which it has available at the time of the request, including metadatadata available to a public sector body or to a Union institution, agency or body demonstrating an exceptional need to use the data requested. - 2.
+- 1. Upon a specified duly justified request limited in time and scope, a data holder that is a legal person shall make non-personal data which are available at the time of the request, including metadatadata available to a public sector body or to a Union institution, agency or body demonstrating an exceptional need to use the data requested. - 2.
 This Chapter shall not apply to small and micro enterprises as defined in Article 2 of the Annex to Recommendation 2003/361/EC. - 2a.
-This chapter shall not preclude voluntary arrangements between businesses and public sector bodies and union institutions, agencies or bodies for sharing data for delivering public services, including exceptional needs if stipulated in their contracts.
+This Chapter shall not preclude voluntary arrangements between businesses and public sector bodies and union institutions, agencies or bodies for the sharing of data for purpose of delivering public services, including for exceptional needs if stipulated in their contracts.